nf-core/website/markdown/usage/installation.md

 ### Typical installation

-Nextflow runs on most POSIX systems (Linux, Mac OSX, etc) and can typically be installed by running these commands:
+Nextflow runs on most POSIX systems (Linux, macOS, etc) and can typically be installed by running these commands:

 ```console
 # Make sure that Java v8+ is installed: